pobsy/Springboard-Capstone-Project/Capstone_Report_-_Final.md

 As calculated in section 6, the optimal threshold value for the predicted risk is t=0.35.
 This value corresponds to an accuracy of 76.7% and a sensitivity of 92.5%.
 Other t-values resulted in a higher accuracy however for the purpose of this project, it is vital that the rate of FN loans (i.e. loans that are default but predicted as good) is kept as low as possible.

-Looking at the quantile distribution above, a t-value of 0.35 corresponds to an acceptance rate of 62%.
-Hence, the best 62% of loans (i.e. with the lowest probability of default) should be accepted, while the remainder should be rejected.
+Looking at the quantile distribution above, a t-value of 0.35 corresponds to 62% i.e. 62% of loans have a predicted risk below the cut off value of 0.35.

 ### ERR